AdobeDocs/experience-manager-65.en/help/forms/using/template-editor.md

 ## Working with templates {#working-with-templates}

 You can access template editor from the Tools menu by navigating to **Adobe Experience Manager &gt; Tools &gt; Templates**.
 Here, the templates are organized in folders enabled for editable templates.
 AEM provides a global folder to organize templates.
 However, it is not enabled by default.
-You can request your Administrator to enable the global folder or create a new folder for templates.
+You can request your Administrator to enable the global folder or create a folder for templates.
 For more information on how to create folders, see [Template Folders](/help/sites-developing/page-templates-editable.md).

-Once you tap to open a folder, you will find a Create button that allows creating a new template for adaptive forms.
+Once you tap to open a folder, you see a Create button that lets you create a template for adaptive forms.

 ### Creating a template {#create-template}